jkkummerfeld/text2sql-data/systems/baseline-template/README.md

 ## Running

-For all arguments etc, run:
+To see all options, run:

 ```
 ./text2sql-template-baseline.py --help